MoAlsheqaih/Thaheen/README.md

 ```

 > Alternatively, you can access our live deployment of the latest commit at https://thaheen.vercel.app.
+> We recommend running the project locally as Vercel's backend is extremely slow and times out a lot.
+For ENV variables, you may contact us for ours or use your own.

 ## Usage Instructions
 All pages should be functional.